What Is Shingles? Common Symptoms

-Shingles is an extraordinarily painful condition that involves inflammation of sensory nerves.
-It causes numbness, itching, or pain followed by the appearance of clusters of little blisters in a strip pattern on one side of the body.
-The pain can persist for weeks, months, or years after the rash heals and is then known as postherpetic neuralgia.
-The term is derived from the Latin cingulum, meaning girdle -- the idea being that shingles often girdles part of the body.
+Shingles is an illness caused by a reactivation of the varicella-zoster virus that causes chickenpox.
+It inflames sensory nerves and can result in severe pain.
+It causes localized pain, numbness, and itching, followed by the appearance of clustered blisters in a strip pattern on one side of the body.
+Sometimes the pain can persist for weeks, months, or years after the rash heals (known as post-herpetic neuralgia).
+The term "shingles" is derived from the Latin word cingulum, meaning girdle -- the idea being that the shingles rash often encircles the side of the body.

 Shingles Symptoms: Before the Rash